By the Mirellé Team - Your trusted source for curated nail inspiration and expert beauty guidance.

 Quick Answer: Almond and oval shapes photograph best for weddings.
 They elongate fingers and look elegant with rings.
 Avoid extreme shapes like stiletto that can distract from your ring or look dated in photos years later.

-Coffin/Ballerina: Super trendy right now and looks stunning IF your fingers are on the longer side.
+Coffin/Ballerina: Super trendy right now and looks stunning if your fingers are on the longer side.
 On shorter fingers, it can make your hands look wider in photos.
 Be honest with yourself here.

 Square: Classic and timeless, but can look a bit harsh in some wedding photos.
 If you love square nails, go for "soft square" where the corners are slightly rounded.
 It's a better compromise.